Antianxiety Medicines for Irritable Bowel Syndrome

 Antianxiety agents (benzodiazepines) are used to treat anxiety and panic disorder.
 For some people, these medicines may be appropriate for occasional, short-term use to help relieve anxiety that is making the symptoms of irritable bowel syndrome (IBS) worse.
 These medicines may not be as useful for long-term use, because they may interact with other drugs and they may be habit-forming.

 Here are some examples of antianxiety medicines.
 Your doctor may give you one that is not in this list.

-Buspirone (BuSpar) is not a benzodiazepine but it is sometimes used to treat anxiety and IBS.
+Buspirone (such as BuSpar) is not a benzodiazepine, but it is sometimes used to treat anxiety and IBS.